The E. M. Viquesney "Spirit of the American Doughboy" Database

 Picture

-Although Viquesney's miniature desktop Doughboy statuette sold in the thousands, Viquesney's actual best seller by far, in terms of actual unit sales, was a good-luck piece patented in 1923 called the "Imp-O-Luck".
-It consisted of a Leprechaun-like figure surrounded by horseshoes and four-leaf clovers and came in a variety of forms, from keychain charms (left) to statuettes, tie pins, incense burners, lamps, and an expandable ring.
-The keychain piece alone sold in the "jillions", according to Viquesney researcher T. Perry Wesley.
-In just one year during the 1920's, the Post Office in Spencer, Indiana logged 80,000 of them.
+Although Viquesney's 12-inch miniature desktop Doughboy statuette sold in the thousands, Viquesney's actual best seller by far, in terms of actual unit sales, was a good-luck piece created in 1922 and patented in 1923 called the "Imp-O-Luck".
+It consisted of a Leprechaun-like figure surrounded by horseshoes and four-leaf clovers and came in a variety of forms, from keychain charms (above) to statuettes, tie pins, incense burners, lamps, and an expandable ring.
+Some of the versions are shown here.
+The oxidized silver keychain piece alone sold in the "jillions", according to Viquesney researcher T. Perry Wesley.
+In its first full year of production (1924), the post office in Spencer, Indiana logged 100,000 parcels from the Imp-O-Luck Company.
+Most were the keychain piece.
+At 98 cents each, that was quite a haul, especially in 1920s dollars.

-So successful was the "Imp-O-Luck" that as an advertising gimmick, Viquesney made an 11-foot version to stand on the roof of his downtown Spencer, Indiana studio.
-Part of it can be seen in a rare surviving photo (above) provided to us by Stanley Griffith, of Bloomington, Indiana.
+So successful was the "Imp-O-Luck" that as an advertising gimmick, Viquesney made an 11-foot version to stand on the roof of his downtown Spencer, Indiana studio building.
+It can be seen at left in a detail of a rare surviving photo provided to us by Vic Kinney, President and Museum Curator, Owen County Heritage & Culture Center.
+The Imp-O-Luck Company ceased production of the item sometime after May, 1929.

 Picture